napari/docs/docs/howtos/layers/points.md

 a feature and each row represents each the feature values for a point.
 Therefore, the table has N rows for N points in `Points.data`.
-As we will see below, we can use feature values to determine the display properties of the points (e.g., face color or edge color).
+As we will see below, we can use feature values to determine the display properties of the points (e.g., face color or border color).
 To see the points features in action, please see the [Point annotation tutorial](annotating-points).